MultiSafepay/docs/content/integration/checkouts/payment-link/generating-payment-links.md

 1. Go to **Tools** > **Payment link generator**.
 2. Fill in the required fields.
 3. Click **Generate payment link**.
-4. Save the QR code generated to your device and then send it to the customer.
+4. Save the QR code generated to your device, and then send it to the customer.
 When the customer scans the QR code, they are directed to a pre-filled MultiSafepay payment page to complete payment.

 ## Ready-made integrations